markpackham/HyperionReactExpressFaviTunesCapstoneProject/README.md

 2) Use the same username and password to login in the Login page.

 3) You can now add your favorite media to lists or delete them from those lists in the Media Search section.
-The data is fetched from iTunes' API as you search it.
+The data is fetched from iTunes Search API as you search it.

+It is possible to view the fav lists when logged out, only create and delete operations are secured with jwt tokens.

 4) If you do not want to bother logging in you can search for albums and get more info on them in the Album Info section.